systats/thesis_appendix/Readme.md

 ![](Readme_files/figure-markdown_github/unnamed-chunk-4-1.png)

-Mean/Median of government and opposition members and a speaker-wise comparision of PMs who switch to government status (at least once).
+Mean/Median of government and opposition members and a speaker-wise comparison of PMs who switch to government status (at least once).

 ``` r
 party_box <- ps %>%